 (3) All records shall be preserved in accordance with the Federal Energy Regulatory Commission's regulations, Title 18, Subchapter C, Part 125, Code of Federal Regulations, entitled "Preservation of Records of Public Utilities and Licensees" as revised, April 1, 199187, which is hereby incorporated by reference into this rule, with the exception of Item 64 (Records of predecessors and former associates) of the Schedule of records and periods of retention contained in Title 18, Subchapter C, Section 125.3, Code of Federal Regulations.
 Instead, utilities shall retain records of acquired companies until permission for disposal is petitioned for and approved by the Florida Public Service Commission.

+(a) However, all original source documents retained as required by Title 18, Subchapter C, Part 125, Code of Federal Regulations shall be maintained in their original form for a minimum of three years, or for any lesser period of time specified for that type of record in Title 18, Subchapter C, Part 125, Code of Federal Regulations, after the date the document was created or received by the utility.
+This paragraph does not require the utility to create paper copies of documents where the utility would not otherwise do so in the ordinary course of its business.
+The Commission may waive the requirement that documents be retained in their original form upon a showing by a utility that it employs a storage and retrieval system that an optical disk imaging system with write-once-read-many capability, or other system that produces comparable results, if the system consistently produces clear, readable copies that are substantially equivalent to the originals, and clearly reproduces handwritten notations on documents are clearly reproduced.

-(a) However, all (b) The utility shall maintain written procedures governing the conversion of source documents to Specific Authority: 366.05(1), 350.127(2), F.S.
+(b) The utility shall maintain written procedures governing the conversion of source documents to a storage and retrieval system another medium such as microfilm or microfiche, which procedures ensure the authenticity of documents and the completeness of records.
+Use of the new medium must not inhibit the audit process.
+Records maintained in the storage and retrieval system new medium must be easy to search and easy to read.

+Specific Authority: 366.05(1), 350.127(2), F.S.

 Law Implemented: 366.05(1), F.S.